linuxcybersec/linuxcybersec/README.md

 # Hi there, I'm Nishchay Bholla! 👋

-**Cybersecurity Year 1, Semester 1 Student**
+**Cybersecurity Student**
-_Lover of coding, web development, and creative design._
+_I’m a motivated cybersecurity student with a strong foundation in web development and secure system design.
+I enjoy building real-world web applications that balance functionality, performance, and user experience, while keeping security in mind_

 ---

 ## 🚀 About Me

-- 🛡️ First-year Cybersecurity student
+🛡️ Cybersecurity student with hands-on project experience

-- 💻 Passionate about Web Development, CyberSecurity & Web Design
+🌐 Passionate about Web Development, Web Security & UI/UX Design

-- 🎨 I enjoy building beautiful, functional web apps
+🎨 Strong interest in building clean, responsive, and user-focused interfaces

+🔐 Learning how to integrate security best practices into web applications

+📈 Always improving through projects, labs, and self-learning
 ---

 ## 🛠️ Top Skills